Bismillahir Rahmanir Rahim

 Let me express my heartfelt gratitude for your continued support for the company.
 It is because of your kind patronage and persistent support that we are recognized as a promising insurer in the insurance industry in Bangladesh.

-On behalf of the Board, I am very glad to present the Annual Report of the Company for the year ended on 31st December, 2023, with the Audited Accounts before you.
-In this 36th Annual Gathering of the valued shareholders of CIC, I would like to draw your attention to some major achievements of the Company in 2023.
+On behalf of the Board, I am very glade to present the Annual Report of the Company for the year ended on 31st December, 2025, with the Audited Accounts before you.
+On this 38th Annual Gathering of the valued shareholders of CIIC, would like to draw your attention to some major achievements of the Company in 2025.

-Basically, in 2023, the main focus of our company was enhancing profit growth from underwriting business, protecting clients in the face of large claims and strategic implementation of Integrated Software in the operation of the Company. .
+Basically, in 2025, the main focus of our company was enhancing profit growth from underwriting business, protecting clients in the face of large claims and strategic implementation of integrated Software in the operation of the Company. .

-You know, the global economy faced a new challenge after the Great Depression of the 1930s due to COVID-19 and Russia-Ukraine War impact resulting in higher inflation rate of the Globe.
-Global output was contracted by a significant percentage in 2023, reflecting above expectation growth in some of the largest economies and the prudent extension of pandemic-era stimulus programs by some governments.
+You know, global economy faced a new challenge after the Great Depression of the 1930s due to COVID-19, Russia-Ukraine War impact resulting in higher inflation rate of the Globe.
+Global output was contracted by a significant percentage in 2025, reflecting above expectation growth in some of the largest economies and the prudent extension of pandemic era stimulus programs by some governments.
 The global economy continues to be weakened by the war through significant disruptions in trade and food and fuel price shocks, all of which are contributing to high inflation and subsequent tightening in global financing conditions.
 The only measures should be policy instruments: income protection measures and job protection measures.

-The global economy is expected to have a somewhat slower growth in 2023 due to tighter financial conditions and geographical tensions.
+The global economy had slower growth in 2025 due to tighter financial conditions and geographical tensions.
 Emerging economies and developing countries were in troublesome condition to keep constant growth of their economies; projected growth of developed economies, especially in Europe, would decline.
-However, the insurance sectors in emerging economies are expected to rise in 2023.
+However, the insurance sectors in emerging economies are expected to rise in 2025.
 Inadequate policy responses in some areas of the institutional investors had a negative impact on both global and local industry.
 Total economic growth of the globe, however, has been forecasted to slow down.
 Forecasting growth of the insurance industry in Bangladesh is yet to be projected.

 As a result, while the world fears an increasing recession, Bangladesh is also going through its own social, economic and financial challenges and all the acknowledgments should be gives to the government for taking stable and assertive policies.